 Meet Shonda, Shonda is a dedicated and hard-working STNA for Caregiver USA.
 She loves having the opportunity to be the best part of someone’s worst day.
 She has worked in the health care field for over ten years.
 Shonda worked in a hospital setting for about six years.
 She realized that she wanted to provide […]

 March is National Kidney Month, so let's focus on the importance of education and prevention!
 Anyone can get kidney disease at any time.
 If kidney disease is found and treated early, you can help slow or even stop it from getting worse.
 Most people with early kidney disease do not have symptoms.
-That is why … Continue reading Did you know 1 in 3 American adults is at risk for kidney disease?
+That is why … Continue reading Did you know 1 in 3 American adults are at risk for kidney disease?
 Take Two Simple Tests to Know Your Kidney Numbers

 From our friends at the National Parkinson Foundation, Sometimes it's hard to tell that you might have Parkinson's Disease.
 The symptoms arise when your brain stops making an important chemical called dopamine.
 This chemical helps your body to move, and helps your mood.
 If you have Parkinson's, you can feel better by taking medicine that … Continue reading 10 Early Warning Signs of Parkinson’s Disease